sahib/misc/thinkfastandslow/slides.typ

   = Explanation

   #toolbox.side-by-side[
+    #item-by-item[
       - Building something makes us feel confident about our skills.
       - Elevates users to "co-creators".
       - The more effort the more positive we see the product.
+    ]
   ][
     #image("images/ikea-paradöx.jpg", height: 85%)
   ]